MFHT, MBTPA, CNHC Registered, Cert ECBS, Cert ITEC

 - Certified Practitioner (Level 1) in the Rossiter System

 - Diploma in Anatomy and Physiology Theory with Credit by ITEC

 - Emergency First Aid at Work certificate

-By specialising in just the two main therapies, it has allowed me to focus my time and attention on them and each year I undertake Continuing Professional Development in both therapies, most notably:
+By specialising in just the two main therapies, it has allowed me to focus my time and attention on them and each year I undertake Continuing Professional Development in both, most notably:

-- Bowen Therapy for the lower limbs – focussing on imbalance of the knees & ankles and the impact this can have on the lower back
+- Bowen Therapy for the lower limbs – focusing on imbalance of the knees & ankles and the impact this can have on the lower back

-- Bowen Therapy Shoulder and Pelvic focus workshops – focussing on stiff & frozen shoulders and lower back, hip or thigh pain
+- Shoulder and Pelvic Bowen workshops – focusing on stiff & frozen shoulders and lower back, hip or thigh pain

 - Bowen Therapy Neurological – application of the technique for neurological conditions and neural referred symptoms such as sciatica and pins & needles

-- Bowen Therapy Body Reading – Observation of Functional Movement i.e. how we move and inter-connect
+- Body Reading – Observation of Functional Movement i.e. how we move and inter-connect

-- Bowen Therapy for TMJ & Respiratory – focussing on neck pain and releasing the breathing
+- Bowen Therapy for TMJ & Respiratory – focusing on neck pain and releasing the breathing

 - Fertility and Maternity Reflexology – balancing the body ahead of conception or through pregnancy

 - Reflexology in Palliative care